10 Greatest Roman Emperors and Their Achievements

 Justinian was well known for spearheading the Justinian Code.
 The code was to become a unified code of law that had its basis on some vital laid-down Roman laws.
 Over the centuries, the Justinian Code has become the underlying basis of the universal systems of law accepted in the Western world.

-Not to be left out, Justinian oversaw the erection of grand buildings in Constantinople the most notable of them being the Church of Hagia Sophia (Blue Mosque in Istanbul), which became the epitome of Eastern Orthodox Christianity for centuries to come.
+Not to be left out, Justinian oversaw the erection of grand buildings in Constantinople the most notable of them being the Church of Hagia Sophia, which sits next to another spectacular building, the Blue Mosque in Istanbul, Turkey.
+The Hagia Sophia became the epitome of Eastern Orthodox Christianity and Byzantine architecture for centuries to come.

 In conclusion, it is worthy of note that many famous and infamous emperors came and went.
 The worst of them on the record being Caligula and Nero, whose reigns led to great suffering and strife.
 Others contributed positively to the building of this great empire; the greatest of these noble gentlemen being Julius Caesar.
 Just by strategically controlling both state and the Senate, he set into motion a series of events that culminated in the formation of the great Roman Empire.